 The alternate leaves with solitary stipules at each node are three-foliolate.
 Leaflets are more linear or lanceolate than obovate, folding in along their midribs and tapering to acutely pointed tips.
 Leaflets are stalkless while the leaves have stalks.
 A sparse covering of long, silvery hairs is visible upon the leaflets.
 Leaf colour is dark green, sometimes brownish green to even purplish green; the discolouring may occur on the upper margins only.

 The distribution in the Little Karoo and Eastern Cape extends over the Langeberg near Swellendam and the Gouritz River.
-Plants grow on karoid hills.
-This plant was seen among scrub near Oudtshoorn (Vlok and Schutte-Vlok, 2010; iSpot).
+This plant was seen in the veld near Oudtshoorn.